OnniVirtanen/python-file-encryption-tool/README.md

 © Virtanen Onni\
 VionCrypt\
-The program is capable of both file encryption and file decryption and is accessed through a command line interface.
+The program is capable of both file encryption and file decryption and is accessed through a command line interface.\
+This has the support for every filetype since the bits of the file are encrypted.
+For example you could encrypt a video, text or an image file.

 The program uses Crypto.Cipher library.\
 pip install pycryptodome